 2.4.1.
+This permit supercedes and replaces R13-3184A.
 This Permit shall remain valid, continuous and in effect unless it is revised, suspended, revoked or otherwise changed under an applicable provision of 45CSR13 or any other applicable legislative rule;